alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 ```c
 checkm8NoLeak(device)
 ```
 This will send a request that does not leak a zero-length packet, which will be de-allocated when the USB stack is quiesced.
-As it stands, I am not entirely sure why this is necessary, but it is.
-Without this, the exploit will fail.
+As it stands, I am not entirely sure why this is necessary, but it is - without this, the exploit will fail.

 At this point, we will have the hole for our next IO buffer to be allocated upon re-entry from DFU in the next stage.
 Without this stage, the IO buffer would be allocated in the same place as before and the use-after-free would be inexploitable.